KAkhinish2108/Omerta/README.md

-# OJT CosaCode "Where Power runs on this Code"
+# OJT Omertà "A Code Of Silence"
 Simple Static Analyzer
 A Simple Static Analyzer i.e. CosaCode.
 This is not merely software; it is a tool of order.
 We are not interested in guesswork.
 We are interested in absolute, unassailable truth.